I’ve learned a thing or two in my nearly

 PG Sports & Learning Complex

 The Gymnastics Center at the PG Sports and Learning Complex is a Mecca of bouncy fun.
 Whether your child is a Mary Lou Retton in the making or just a kid who likes to jump, climb, tumble, and swing, this place has it covered.
 Soft mats, balance beams, trampolines, a rope swing and foam pit, and soft climbing apparatus will tire out even the most energized kids.
 Staff is on hand to help use equipment, but parents are expected to supervise.
 Walkers through age 12 are welcome to join open play sessions that take place on Tuesdays and Wednesdays from 11:30am – 12:30pm, Fridays from 4:30pm – 5:30pm, and Saturdays from 1:30 – 2:30.
-Cost is $6/child.
-Classes are also offered; registration information if available here.
-(Note: Hours have change in Summer 2012.
-Go here for the new schedule.)
+Cost is $7/child.
+Gymnastics classes are also offered — find more info on the website.
+(Note: Hours might vary depending on the season, especially in summer.
+Be sure to call ahead to confirm Open Gym is on.)

 Dynamite Gymnastics Center

 Adults can’t resist having a blast alongside their kids at Dynamite Gymnastics Center in Rockville (I know this firsthand from an awesome birthday party experience).
 The huge space filled with tumbling mats, trampolines, a rope swing, balance beam, launching ramps, and more equipment that entices little ones and grown ups alike to bounce around.
 Open play is offered several times throughout most days, but changes by month.
-Cost is $6/child, $10/adult for 50 minutes; $10/child, $15/adult for 90 minutes, 12-session passes are $50/50 minutes, $100/90 minutes.
+Cost is $8/child, $12/adult for 50 minutes; $12/child, $17/adult for 90 minutes, 12-session passes are $75/50 minutes, $120/90 minutes.
+Note: Parents only need to pay for open gym if they plan to participate.

-With locations all over the country, Gymboree is one of the most popular play spots around for little ones.
+With locations all over the country, Gymboree is a popular play spots for really little ones.
 Babies as young as mere months to kids aged 5 can enjoy a variety of activities that focus on different development skills and yield a good time.
-All Gymboree locations in the area offer Open Gym Time a few times a week, but with a catch–you have to be an enrolled member.
+All Gymboree locations in the area offer Open Gym Time a few times a week, but with a catch — you have to be an enrolled member.
 So if you are a member or are interested in classes, check out schedules and rates for individual locations.
 You can take a free trial class to see if you want to sign up; information is available on the website.
+And for more info about the DC location, see this KFDC post.

 Pump it Up